Napanee Fair

 52. A decorated basket

-54. An article of homemade jewelry
+54. An article of handmade jewelry, other than earrings

 55. A decorated centrepiece other than Christmas

-56. A woodcraft item, under 20"
+56. A wooden craving, under 16"

 Maple Ridge Institute Special: Most points section 44-56, $10.00